 In short, growth hacking overturned the traditional founders’ myth.
 In which, one brilliant individual has a genial idea that makes the company go from a garage to a palace.
 Therefore, it isn’t anymore about a person but the team.
 It isn’t anymore about one genial idea but a process generating ideas.
 There’s no such thing as a growth hacker, but only a growth hacking team driven by the same mindset.

 The first step in hacking growth is to acquire the growth mindset.
 In fact, there is no tool, skill or strategy you can use, master or implement if you don’t develop the right mindset first.
 That mindset starts with the way you learn.

 From Personal to Incremental: Two Approaches to Learning

 The key to pursuing excellence is to embrace an organic, long-term learning process, and not to live in a shell of static, safe mediocrity.

 By Josh Waitzkin from The Art of Learning

-In a world that becomes increasingly competitive the most important skill to master is “The Art of Learning.”
-In his homonymous book, chess player, martial arts competitor and author Josh Waitzkin explains the two modes of learning: entity vs. incremental theories of learning.
+In a world that becomes increasingly competitive the most essential skill to master is “The Art of Learning.”
+In his homonymous book, chess player, martial arts competitor and author Josh Waitzkin explain the two modes of learning: entity vs. incremental theories of learning.